Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Hupperdook.md

 **Commerce:** A strong industry around metals, mining, tinkering, and entertainment makes most basic supplies and some rarer goods available.
 Upper Hupperdook has many taverns, inns, and places of revelry.

 **Organizations:** Industrial families are heavily invested in the city and its business.
-Temples to empire-approved gods, especially Moradin, are easy to find.
+Temples to empire-approved gods, especially [[Moradin]], are easy to find.

 The gnomish community of Hupperdook is built along the eastern base of the [[Silberquel Ridge]], marked by the ever-rising columns of dark smoke and steam.
 Predating the empire, Hupperdook remained autonomous until the Crown absorbed the community through diplomatic agreements over two centuries ago.
 This smoke-stacked city is now the heart of industry in the empire, manufacturing technological marvels and large-scale weapons of war for the [[Dwendalian Empire]].